 Urban Grant Program

-The Open Space Authority Urban Grant Program, funded by Measure Q, addresses the needs of urban communities that currently have limited access to preserves and parks.
-These investments in nature in the urban core are partially informed by the Authority’s Understanding Our Community report, a two-phase study, also funded by Measure Q, illuminating the ways in which the Authority and community organizations can focus nature-based investments to help those most in need.
+The Open Space Authority Urban Grant Program, funded by Measure Q and T, addresses the needs of urban communities that currently have limited access to preserves and parks.
+These investments in nature in the urban core are partially informed by the Authority’s Understanding Our Community report, a two-phase study, funded by Measure Q, illuminating the ways in which the Authority and community organizations can focus nature-based investments to help those most in need.
 The grants provide funding for projects to create parks, trails, urban farms and community gardens, and engage children and youth through nature-based education programs.